RedditPhilosophyBots/stthomasbot/README.md

 ## Running the Project

-After cloning the reposiitory, simply run `python stthomasbot.py`.
+After cloning the reposiitory and adding a configured praw.ini, simply run `python stthomasbot.py`.
 The program will run indefinitely.

 ## HTML 2 Text